icing/mod_md/README.md

 server that has its own root certificate.
 People who run an enterprise wide internal CA might find a use for this, but they have probably adapted the general CA root store already and there is no special need.

+## MDExternalAccountBinding
+***Sets the external account binding (EAB) information to use***<BR/>
+`MDExternalAccountBinding key-id hmac-value`
+Default: none

+Some ACME CAs have already customer accounts and require ACME clients to *bind* to such an existing account on registration.
+For this, they allow customers to create unique EAB values, for example in the Web interfaces.
+Customers then configure their ACME clients with these values.

+EAB values are 2 strings: a key identifier and a base64 encoded `HMAC` value.
+Use `MDExternalAccountBinding` to provide these to a Managed Domain.
+As with all other configurations, you may set these globally or on each MDomain separately.

+All MDomains with the same CA and EAB value will share one local ACME account.
+If you configure a new EAB value, this will register another ACME account when needed.
+Note that just changing the EAB will not trigger a renewal of otherwise valid certificates.

+In case you need to force a new registration, you may delete the files in the MD store for an account and reload the server.
+Each account has its own directory in `md/accounts/ACME-*`.
+In the `account.json` file you can see the EAB setting tied to it.

 # Test Suite